-The College Admission Scandal Posted by gary on Mar 14, 2019 in American Education, Culture
+The College Admission Scandal Posted by Gary Locke on Mar 14, 2019 in American Education, Culture

 In early 2018 an investigation involving stock market fraud led the FBI to a criminal who offered to cooperate with their case in exchange for a reduced prison sentence.
 In interviews, he mentioned something about a soccer coach who offered to get his daughter into Yale University for $45,000.
 One year later, the biggest scandal in U.S. college history has everyone in the country talking.